Kartoffelklösse: Preparation and serving

-Starchy or "floury" potatoes are peeled, boiled, mashed, mixed with flour, eggs, and seasonings, kneaded into a dough, and formed into dumplings.
-The dumplings are often stuffed with a crouton, ham, or sauerkraut filling.
+Starchy or "floury" potatoes are peeled, boiled, mashed, mixed with flour and seasonings, kneaded into a dough, and formed into dumplings.
+The dumplings are often stuffed with a crouton-, ham-, or sauerkraut-filling.

-The dumplings are simmered; some recipes call for them to be allowed to cool then fried.
-They are served hot as a side dish, often with a roast, roulade, stew, or sauerbraten, with or without a sauce or gravy.
+The dumplings are simmered; some recipes call for them to be allowed to cool then be fried.
+They are served hot as a side-dish, often with a roast, roulade, stew, or sauerbraten, with or without a sauce or gravy.

-Leftover dumplings are sometimes sliced and fried in butter or bacon fat.
+Leftover dumplings are sometimes sliced and fried in butter, bacon-fat, or any other vegetable-oil.

-Many home cooks use packaged instant dumplings.
+Many home-cooks use packaged instant-dumplings.

 Similar dishes

 Other similar dishes are Thuringian dumplings (made from a mixture of raw and boiled potatoes) and Vogtland dumplings (made from a mixture of raw potatoes and semolina pudding).

 Potato dumplings mixed with flour are also known in Scandinavian cuisine.
 Names include raspeball, kumle, kompe, palt or kroppkakor, pitepalt, and öländska kroppkakor.

 The Italian dish gnocchi and the Polish kopytka and pyzy are other versions of a potato-based dumpling.